TIPPING IN TANZANIA - WHAT YOU NEED TO KNOW

 Tipping can be an awkward situation for both the giver and the receiver, but it doesn't have to be.
 It's a kind gesture that should be encouraged in the service industry.

-Say you wanted to split it between the safari team; you can mention it to them together, so everyone knows they're getting something and nobody will be left out.
+If you wanted to split tips between the safari team; you can mention it to them together, so everyone knows they're getting something and nobody will be left out.

 For the lodge staff, tips will either be accepted individually by the staff members, or there will be a tip jar to share among everyone at the end of the working week.
 The policy varies at each luxury safari lodge; each place has its own way of doing things, so ask a manager before any money is exchanged.